asigalov61/tegridymidi/README.md

 # Tegridy MIDI

 ## Tegridy MIDI is a Python package for working with MIDI files.
-It provides tools for reading, writing, and manipulating MIDI data.
+It provides tools for reading, writing, and manipulating MIDI data

 ### Features